abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 season and year to year?
 What do I need to know and consider before making such a commitment?

-LPP: You have to know it’s not fun.
+A: You have to know it’s not fun.
 Generally, what would happen would be somebody would come to the monastery interested in practicing, training, and becoming a monastic, and he would stay a few months.
 He comes for an initial stay of a week, and then he comes back again and